How to Fix Peeling BMW and Mercedes Interior Trim

 Check out the cost of using ColorBond LVP versus replacing the interior components:

 - 1 bottle ColorBond Prep Cleaner - $6.95

 - 1 can ColorBond Adhesion Promoter - $20.75

 Replacement components from Mercedes Benz would have cost a few thousand dollars!

 Peeling rubber coatings on auto interior components look horrible.
 However, using ColorBond LVP is an excellent way how to fix peeling BMW and Mercedes interior trim, as well as the trim on other vehicles affected by the issue.

-Of note, while we were researching how to fix peeling BMW and Mercedes interior trim, we found a YouTube video by The Auto Repair Guys in which they were restoring a door handle.
+Of note, while we were researching how to fix peeling BMW and Mercedes interior trim, we found a YouTube video by The Auto Repair Guys in which they were the interior trim repair project of restoring a door handle.
 We were pleased to see they were using ColorBond LVP.
 Check out the video and they will show you in detail how they did the job.